SoftInstigate/restheart-website/docs/json-schema-validation.md

 _jsonChecker_ does not support bulk PATCH requests:

 {: .bs-callout.bs-callout-info }
-To handle this requests, set the metadata property `skipNotSupported` to `true`, and add specialized interceptors to validate these requests.
+To handle this requests, set the metadata property `skipNotSupported` to `true`, and add specialized interceptors to validate these requests if required.

 ```http
 PATCH /addresses/*?filter={"country":"Italy"} HTTP/1.1